cybertekjoe/Project-1/README.md

   - [elk]
   - 10.1.0.4 ansible_python_interpreter=/usr/bin/python3

-- copy the [filebeat.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/filebeat.yml), [filebeat-configuration.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/filebeat-configuration.yml), [metricbeat.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/metricbeat.yml), and [metricbeat-configuration.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/metricbeat-configuration.yml), files to the Ansible folder
+- copy the [filebeat.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/filebeat.yml), [filebeat-configuration.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/filebeat-configuration.yml), [metricbeat.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/metricbeat.yml), and [metricbeat-configuration.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/metricbeat-configuration.yml), files to the Ansible folder.
+The configuration files will ensure that the beat files will be on the elk server.

 - To run the playbooks:
   - First make sure the hosts file in the ansible folder has the elk information in it.
 It should be on line 25 if you downloaded the host file above.